blockmar/k3s-gateway-api-config/README.md

 # Gateway API Support in K3S / Traefik

+This repo documents how to enable [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) support in [K3S](https://k3s.io/), which uses [Traefik](https://traefik.io/) as its default ingress controller.

+The Gateway API is the modern successor to the `Ingress` resource, offering more expressive routing, better multi-tenant support, and a richer set of features.
+Enabling it in K3S requires a small configuration override — it does not replace or break existing `Ingress` resources.

 K3S's official documentation returns [no results](https://docs.k3s.io/search/?q=gateway+api) when searching for "Gateway API" (as of April 2026).
 The solution turns out to be simple — hopefully this saves you the time it took to find it.

 ---